Do you know how to answer job interview questions about your reasons for leaving previous jobs?

 The key is your attitude to the layoff rather than the layoff itself.
 Your attitude will be evident in how you communicate it to the interviewer.
-Prepare a statement that explains it in a concise and factual way that you feel comfortable with.
+Follow these steps to provide a well-considered explanation.

 "The broad-based restructuring at the company resulted in my position being eliminated.
 However during my time there I was successful in ......."

 "I am able to bring the following

 skills to this position .......
 I'm excited about having the opportunity

 to meet new challenges."

 Be aware of the tone you use when you answer job interview questions about being laid off.

 Avoid an apologetic type of response or a defensive tone.
 Be sure your body language communicates confidence and transparency- arms uncrossed, sitting upright but not rigid, looking directly at the interviewer and making relaxed eye contact.

 Be prepared to explain both why you were laid off and what you did after that.
 Account for the time you may have spent being unemployed since the lay off.

 Focus on what constructive steps you took during this period.
 Any classes you have taken, the work-related information you have accessed and read.